ByGregMarine/bygregmarine.com/content/recipes/tacos-de-camarón-shrimp-tacos.md

   - qty: "6"
     unit: tbsp(s)
     ingredient: Mango salsa
+    note: Any salsa will do.
+But I've found the best flavor from mango or mango-peach salsa.
 instructions:
   - instruction: Put flour in a bowl and set aside
   - instruction: Beat egg in a second bowl and set aside